Moving to a coedUCATIONAL School

 How many girls will there be in the first year of this scheme?

-Numbers are not yet finalised, but we are aiming for a cohort that is large enough to retain a clear identity and create a healthy social mix and extra curricular opportunities for the girls.
+We are aiming for a cohort that is large enough to retain a clear identity and create a healthy social mix and extra curricular opportunities for the girls.
+It is likely tht there will be around 40 girls in Year 9 in 2021 out of our 200 girls in the School overall.

 What will the girl / boy ratio be?